Athabasca Sand Dunes Provincial Park

-The William River flows through the western section of the park ending in a large river delta.
+The William River flows through the western section of the park, ending in a large river delta.
 The McFarlane River flows through the far eastern section of the park.
-The park goes around the Fond du Lac 231 (First Nations Reserve) located on the McFarlane River.
-The First Nations village of Fond du Lac is located 44 km (27 miles) by air from the park's eastern boundary.
+The First Nations village of Fond du Lac is about 44 km, by air, from the park's eastern boundary.
+The park goes around the Fond du Lac 231 Indian reserve, located on the McFarlane.